pouyabrn/pouyabrn/README.md

 #
-Currently learning LLM orchestration and optimizing AI agents.<br>Obsessed with linear regression and vector-based databases (Qdrant).<br>I used to code in the .NET ecosystem (ML.NET/Blazor, but now I work primarily in Python and JavaScript.)<br>Grinding daily on a repository solving "Project Euler" problems (EulerSolutions-C).<br>Previously worked on industrial projects (private repos 😭).
+Currently learning LLM orchestration and optimizing AI agents.<br>Obsessed with linear regression and vector-based databases.<br>I used to code in the .NET ecosystem (ML.NET/Blazor, but now I work primarily in Python and JavaScript.)<br>Grinding daily on a repository solving "Project Euler" problems (EulerSolutions-C).<br>Previously worked on industrial projects (private repos 😭).

 #